darrenat10gen/mrloader/README.md

 * It can handle data stored in thousands of smaller files or very large files and will automatically split and distribute them accordingly.
 * It will provision, configure and run client clusters from 1 to 100's of machines from a single API call or point and click form.
 * It reads directly from S3, avoiding the need to transfer the input data to any storage medium directly attached to the nodes running the loader.
 S3 is a durable, secure and inexpensive way to store large volumes of input data.
 In addition, when the MrLoader EMR cluster is deployed into the same region as the input data S3 bucket, there are currently no AWS (transfer) charges for reading the data into the cluster.
-* EMR configures itelf in minutes and automatically terminates the client cluster when loading is complete, saving on EC2 usage costs.
+* EMR configures itself in minutes and automatically terminates the client cluster when loading is complete, saving on EC2 usage costs.
 * EMR manages the collection of logging/output/job latency across the entire cluster and publishes it back to S3

 ## Deployment Architecture